 Here in the Hudson Valley, Fall is in full swing!
 And it has me feeling inspired to bake all things apple!
-So I picked up the a few pounds of apples at the Rhinebeck Farmers Market on Sunday and baked the cutest little apple hand pies ever!
+I picked up a few pounds of apples at the Rhinebeck Farmers Market on Sunday… and baked the cutest little apple hand pies ever!
 They’re everything we love about old-fashioned apple pie, but so much easier.

-- Fresh Apples: You can use almost any apple to make apple pie, but my favorites are Granny Smith and Honeycrisp apples!
+- Apples: You can use almost any apples to make apple pie filling.
+But my favorites are Granny Smith and Honeycrisp apples!
 Jonagold, Golden delicious, and Northern Spy are also great choices!
-No matter what the variety, you’ll need to peel, core, and dice the apples.
-You should dice the apples pretty fine.
+No matter the variety, peel, core, and finely dice the apples.

 - Spices: Apple pie spice is the easiest way to add apple pie flavor.
-But if you don’t have any apple pie spice on hand, you can easily make your own.
-Just combine a 1/2 teaspoon of cinnamon, a 1/4 teaspoon of nutmeg, and 1/4 teaspoon of allspice.
-Both options add warmth and depth of flavor!
+But if you don’t have any, you can make your own.
+Combine a 1/2 teaspoon of cinnamon, a 1/4 teaspoon of nutmeg, and 1/4 teaspoon of allspice.

-- Lemon Juice: Cuts the sweetness with a pop of acidity, but don’t worry, you won’t taste the lemon flavor at all!
-For best results, be sure to use fresh lemon juice.
+- Lemon Juice: Cuts the sweetness and adds a pop of acidity.
+You won’t taste the lemon flavor, but for best results, use fresh lemon juice.

-- Sugars: Dark brown sugar and granulated sugar add sweetness and depth of flavor.
-1/4 cup of each sugar is the perfect combination!
+- Sugars: Dark brown sugar and granulated sugar add sweetness and depth of flavor to the apple pie filling.

-- Flour: This is our thickening agent!
-Just be sure not to add this ingredient too soon, or the apple pie filling will be lumpy.
+- Flour: Our thickening agent for the apple pie filling!
+Don’t add this ingredient too soon, or the apple pie filling will be lumpy.

 You’ll cook the apple pie filling over medium heat and it will take about 10 to 12 minutes in total.
 The filling should be thick and the apples should be soft and tender.

-The pie dough is very easy to work with, but if you’re completely new to pastry, check out the recipe video for my cherry hand pies which has a step by step tutorial on making the crust (it will load at the top of the page).
+- The homemade pie crust dough is easy to work with.
+If you’re completely new to pastry, check out the recipe video for my cherry hand pies.
+Which has a step by step video on making the crust.

 - Pie Prep: Preheat your oven and line a large baking sheet with parchment paper.
 Set aside until needed.